kukovisuals/SEO/README.md

 	– product pages: daily;
 	– legal notices, terms and conditions, etc.: monthly.

-## 3.17 Meta Tags
+## Meta Tags

 The meta tags are composed of the tag <title> and the tag <meta name=“description”>, as well as the tag <meta name=“keywords”>, which would still be effective with an impact on semantic SEO for most Asian engines

 These tags must be coded in teh <head></head> part of the tag of the page

-## 3.17 Headings Tags
+## Headings Tags

 	– H1: level 1 containing the subject or main information

-	- H2: Level 2 containning a subtitle of H1
+	- H2: Level 2 containing a subtitle of H1

 	- H3: level 3 Specific to the page and gives more info than H1 and H2